deciduously/hunt-the-wumpus/post.md

   }
 }
 ```

+This is what most of our components are going to look like.
+This should look somewhat familiar if you've used other frontend frameworks.
+When the app is initialized we will `create` this component with the given `Model`, and Yew provides the `Renderable` trait and a JSX-like `html!` macro for defining the view.
+It then draws inspiration from tools like Elm to provide a `Msg` type which will drive our events in the `update` method.
+To start, `update` will always return `true`, triggering a redraw.

 Before we get to coding, we need to set up the rest of the build pipeline.
 We're going to use [`yarn`](https://yarnpkg.com/en/) - it's a web app, after all.